divbloxjs/divbloxjs-application-generator/templates/configs/dxconfig-readme.md

 - `environmentArray.development`: Contains the configuration for the 'development' environment.
 - `environmentArray.development.webServerPort`: Specifies the port to use when starting the Divblox web server.
 This web server wraps expressjs for its routing functionality.
+- `environmentArray.development.useHttps`: If set to `true`, the property `serverHttps` must be populated since divblox will attempt to start a https server rather than a http server for expressjs
+- `environmentArray.development.serverHttps`: The paths to the keyfile and certificate when running in https mode.
+  You can easily generate these files with

+`openssl req -nodes -new -x509 -keyout server.key -out server.cert`

+  - `environmentArray.development.serverHttps.keyPath`: The path to the keyfile
+  - `environmentArray.development.serverHttps.certPath`: The path to the certificate
+  - `environmentArray.development.serverHttps.allowHttp`: If set to `true` the webserver will also serve requests via http
+  - `environmentArray.development.serverHttps.httpsPort`: The port on which to serve https requests

 - `environmentArray.development.modules.main`: Contains the database configuration for the module called 'main'.
 The 'ssl' property should be either `false` or the path to the ssl certificate that will be used to connect to the given database.
   Your Divblox project can have multiple modules and `environmentArray.development.modules` is where each database configuration for a module is defined.

 - `webServiceConfig`: Contains the configuration for the Divblox web service
 - `webServiceConfig.apiEndPointRoot`: Specifies the root for the divblox api's
 - `webServiceConfig.wwwRoot`: Specifies the root for the divblox public landing page